SeppahBaws/SeppahBaws/README.md

 #### Previously
 - 🏢 R&D Rendering Engineer intern at Howest DAE Research
 - 🎓 Graduated at Howest Digital Arts and Entertainment in 2021
+- 🏢 Lead Frontend Developer at Edu-Tech 2017-2020

 #### Technolgies